2008 United States presidential election in California: Analysis

 Obama also made considerable headway in historically Republican areas of the state.
 Fresno County, for example, a heavily populated county in the Central Valley, went from giving Bush a 16% margin to a 2% margin for Obama.
 San Diego County moved from a six-percent margin for Bush to a 10-point margin for Obama—only the second time since World War II that a Democrat has carried this military-dominated county.
 San Bernardino and Riverside went from double-digit Republican victories to narrow Democratic wins.
 Ventura County also moved from Republican to Democratic.
 Orange County, historically one of the most Republican suburban counties in the nation, went from a 21-point margin for Bush to only a 2.5-point margin for McCain.

 Voter turnout was also fairly higher than the national average.
 The 79% turnout of registered voters in the state was the highest since the 1976 presidential election.
 Despite the Democratic landslide in California, during the same election, a ballot proposition to ban same-sex marriage narrowly passed.
-A number of counties that had voted for Obama voted yes for it, as it was supported by Hispanics and African Americans.
+A number of counties that had voted for Obama voted yes to it, as it was supported by Hispanics and African Americans.
 Even though Obama considered marriage to be between a man and a woman at the time, he opposed the "divisive and discriminatory efforts to amend the California Constitution... the U.S. Constitution or those of other states".
 Arnold Schwarzenegger, the state's Republican governor and a supporter of John McCain, opposed the proposition, though McCain supported it.
+There was also a proposed ballot proposition called the Presidential Election Reform Act in the state to alter the way the state's electors would be distributed among presidential candidates, but the initiative failed to get onto the ballot.